 Kent County Arts Council, Inc. and its new partner organization, G.A.R.
 Post #25, Inc. have acquired the Charles Sumner Post #25, The Grand Army of the Republic in Chestertown, Maryland.
-Fundraising continues to complete restoration of the building which will open to the public on specific days and hours.
+The building was restored in 2014 and is open to the public on specific days and hours.
 Robert Earl Price is the Artistic Director.

-Join us for the Ribbon Cutting Festival on Saturday, June 21, 2014.
+A Ribbon Cutting Festival was held on Saturday, June 21, 2014.

 More Info >>

 The historic building will become a world-class museum with an exhibition about the nation’s Civil War and the story of African Americans’ involvement in it.
 The building will also include an event space, which will feature jazz, blues, gospel and classical music, youth programs, poetry readings, lecture series, theatre and a film series for everyone to enjoy.